WJHT: As WGLU

 WFMM was sold again on August 29, 1980, to Conemaugh Communications Corporation, a local company headed by Fred Glosser, whose family owned the Gee Bee discount department store chain.
-The studios were moved to 516 Main Street, and the call letters were switched to WGLU, with the format moving from easy listening to album rock.
+The studios were moved to 516 Main Street, and the call sign was switched to WGLU, with the format moving from easy listening to album rock.
 The station began to call itself "Glu 92", increased its power and embarked on a heavy advertising campaign.
 Towards the mid-’80s, WGLU started including more Top 40 tracks in its music rotation.

 In August 1987, WGLU was sold to PAC Media, a company headed by Warren S. Diggins.
 One month later, the rock format was abandoned.
-Targeting younger listeners, WGLU became "Power 92", keeping the same call letters for the newly created Top 40 format.
+Targeting younger listeners, WGLU became "Power 92", keeping the same call letters for the newly created Top 40/CHR format.

 Changes since 2000

 On July 31, 2000, WGLU and sister station WQWK licensed out of Ebensburg, Pennsylvania swapped frequencies.
 WQWK prior to this flip was an active rock station programmed out of State College, Pennsylvania known as "QWK Rock".
 WQWK became "92.1 The Rock" and WGLU adjusted its name to include the entire frequency "Power 99.1" however still kept the heritage calls.

 In March 2005, Dame Broadcasting sold all four properties to 2510 Associates out of Pittsburgh.
 Changes quickly occurred for "Power 99.1" the following Monday morning (three business days after the sale closed) they went on the air as "Hot 99" with the same air staff and format.
 WPRR in Altoona, "Hot 100" at the time began a simulcast of the "Hot Morning Show" with Jonathan Reed & Amy Wright from "Hot 99" each morning from 5:30am to 9am.
-Both stations shortly after the sale gave up their calls for new call letters to fit the HOT moniker, WYOT, Johnstown & WWOT, Altoona.
-The WPRR call letters were salvaged for a sister 2510 Associate station.
+Both stations shortly after the sale gave up their call signs for new call signs to fit the HOT moniker, WYOT, Johnstown & WWOT, Altoona.
+The WPRR call sign was salvaged for a sister 2510 Associate station.

-Within a few months WYOT "Hot 99" & WQWK "The Rock" were sold from 2510 Associates to Forever Broadcasting, Inc. WQWK forfeited its call letters and moniker "92.1 The Rock" to become WRKW "Rocky 92".
-After being under the rein of Forever Broadcasting for a few months WYOT and WRKW flipped frequencies yet again to become "Rocky 99" and "Hot 92" respectively.
-Within a few more months of that change WYOT "Hot 92" would go through another call letter switch, acquiring new calls from former Top 40 sister station in State College (that was taken off the air "Hot 103").
+Within a few months, WYOT "Hot 99" & WQWK "The Rock" were sold from 2510 Associates to Forever Broadcasting, Inc. WQWK forfeited its call sign and moniker "92.1 The Rock" to become WRKW "Rocky 92".
+After being under the rein of Forever Broadcasting for a few months, WYOT and WRKW flipped frequencies yet again to become "Rocky 99" and "Hot 92" respectively.
+Within a few more months of that change, WYOT "Hot 92" would go through another call sign switch, acquiring a new call sign from former Top 40 sister station in State College (that was taken off the air "Hot 103").
 WJHT became the new call sign for "Hot 92".
-In the coming months WWOT lost a few employees and decided to extend the simulcast from just morning drive to cover most of the day, 5am to 6pm and most weekend shifts.
+In the coming months, WWOT lost a few employees and decided to extend the simulcast from just morning drive to cover most of the day, 5am to 6pm and most weekend shifts.
 This prompted the station to re-image itself as "Hot 92 & Hot 100".
 Nights remained separate shows hosted by Chad Bennett on WJHT and Rob Z on WWOT.